bucs110fall2023/final-project-team-hagil/README.md

 ### Features

-1. Menu screen where users choose their favorite songs and difficulty
+1. Main loops where the game start and end depends on users choose: start_screen==>gameloop==>gameoverloop==>start_screen(if the player want to play more)
 2. Combos of buttons that players have to finish to gain their points
-3. To get the perfect score, the players have to follow wait the point get to the middle of perfect point of the submit bar
-4. Character will move when player got their combos right and stop when they are wrong
-5. The computer will always get the combo but they choose random coordinate to hit the submit bar .
-Therefore their score is not always perfect
+3. Shuffle both background, music and taskbar every time the player start a new game
+4. Mathematical features calculate the number of combo users have to win for each songs and the time limit before the song ends.
-6. Losing menu when player score is lower than the NPC
+5. Losing menu when player miss more than 10 times

 ### Classes